-For hot yoga you will need two towels, one for your mat and one for afterwards.
-You can hire a towel (£2.00).
+For Hot Yoga, yes!
+Bring a small one for the class and another for afterwards if you want to shower.
 For non-hot classes a towel is not normally needed unless it’s a super sweaty Flow class…

-You’re never going to be good enough, you’re already beyond good enough.
+Yes!
+The stiffer you are the more you have to gain.
 Who cares if you can’t touch your toes…yet?
 Yoga will make you happier and healthier.

 Can I look around the studios before I book?

-Of course, please contact us for available times or just pop-in when a class is scheduled.
+Of course, please contact us for available times or take your chances and pop-in when a class is scheduled.
 We will be happy to give you a tour and answer any questions.

 Is there a place for my bag/valuables?